What Is a Hurricane?

 Categories

 Hurricanes are categorized according to the strength of their winds using the 1 to 5 rating on the Saffir-Simpson Hurricane Scale.
-This scale does not take into account other potentially deadly hazards such as storm surge, rainfall flooding, and tornadoes.
+This scale does not take into account other potentially deadly hazards such as storm surge, rainfall, flooding, and tornadoes.
+Source: National Weather Service

-1 74-95 MPH Very dangerous winds will produce some damage: Well-constructed frame homes could have damage to roof, shingles, vinyl siding and gutters.
+Very dangerous winds will produce some damage: Well-constructed frame homes could have damage to roofs, shingles, vinyl siding and gutters.
 Large branches of trees will snap and shallowly rooted trees may be toppled.
-Extensive damage to power lines and poles likely will result in power outages that could last a few to several days.
+Extensive damage to power lines and poles will likely result in power outages that could last a few to several days.

 Non-Hurricane Classifications